10 corporate social responsibility examples of CSR initiatives

 But we want to highlight another of their social responsibility activities – the XEROX Community Involvement Program (XCIP).

-The XCIP is the company’s longest running program of its kind and it takes a "glocal" approach to CSR.
+The XCIP is the company’s longest-running program of its kind and it takes a "glocal" approach to CSR.
 Xerox uses this initiative to fund employees in their local communities to make a difference on projects of their choosing.
 Since 2012, they have sponsored over 18,000 projects with more than 400,000 employee participants!

-Xerox is a global company, but giving their employees control over the program on the ground makes a lot of sense.
+Xerox is a global company, but giving its employees control over the program on the ground makes a lot of sense.
 They are able to identify real needs in their communities because they live in them.

 Like the time they built shelving units at a Maui food bank or when they helped with disaster relief from tornadoes in Alabama and sponsored breast and cervical cancer awareness in small towns across Poland.

 And what’s more, as part of the program, employees could take a paid leave of absence to be able to focus entirely on the social project under their Social Service Leave Program.